codepath/server-api-template/README.md

 $ bundle
 ```

-When this is finished, let's start th :
+When this is finished, let's prepare this as a new git repository (for storing code):

 ```bash
 $ rm -rf .git